NMF-FFB: Non-negative matrix factorization with feedforward-feedback structure: Evaluation

 summarizes the total effect of exogenous variables on endogenous ones.
-To assess whether NMF-SEM preserves the qualitative IO structure implied by the feed-forward initialization, we compare $M_{\mathrm{model}}$ with $M_{\mathrm{simple}} = X_0\Theta_0$ using the correlation
+To assess whether NMF-FFB preserves the qualitative IO structure implied by the feedforward initialization, we compare $M_{\mathrm{model}}$ with $M_{\mathrm{simple}} = X_0\Theta_0$ using the Pearson correlation between their vectorized entries: